 Observation 3: Introducing a fixed offset between the PCC and SCC power levels during testing reduces the negative effects from Option 1 and 2.

-Proposal 1: RAN5 agrees on Option 3 for testing FR2 intra-band DL CA.
+Proposal 1: RAN5 agrees on Option 3 for testing FR2 intra-band DL CA. The final value for the increase of the untested CCs requires further analysis.

 Spherical Coverage and Beam peak definition